Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City of Aspen provides space for banners across Main Street with the intent of advertising community events, be it for Arts organizations, Non-Profits, or Not-for-Profit organizations.

-The City Manager’s Office facilitates the hanging of banners across Main Street with the Electric department in accordance with Municipal Code 26.510.030 (B)(3).
+The City Engineer’s Office facilitates the hanging of banners across Main Street with the Electric department in accordance with Municipal Code 26.510.030 (B)(3).
 Reservations will be taken each year on the first business day in November for the upcoming year.

 Please see the following application: